Probabilistic Control and Majorization of Optimal Control: Majorizing-Minimizing of Optimal Control problems

 \subsection{Iterated Probabilistic Control}

-Here we aim to point out that either of the optimal control objectives, $A$ and $B$, introduced in the previous paragraph can be treated by means of the MM principle and recycling the probabilistic control policies.
+Here we aim to point out that either of the optimal control objectives, { $a$ and $m$, defined in (\ref{eq:SOC}) and (\ref{eq:RSOC}) respectively}, can be treated by means of the MM principle and by recycling the probabilistic control policies { from section \ref{sec:probabilistic-control}}.

 First let us consider the SOC problem defined in (\ref{eq:SOC}).
 To set up an MM program we must find a function that majorizes the objective.
 Such is established by the following proposition. \begin{proposition} Objective (\ref{eq:Iproj}) majorizes objective (\ref{eq:SOC}). \end{proposition} For the proof see \ref{sec:proof-of-proposition-refpropmmsoc}.